 In order to correct a student’s behavior, the following levels of intervention have been established:

-Detention is assigned by designated staff member and is served after school or during lunch.
+Lunch Detention is assigned by designated staff member and is served during student’s lunch time.
 A no-show for detention doubles the time to be served.

 Courtesy and Respect